Nazrul Academy

 Nazrul Academy is an academic research institution devoted to the study of the national poet of Bangladesh, Kazi Nazrul Islam, and his works including Nazrul Geeti.
-The academy is located in Moghbazar, Dhaka, Bangladesh.
+The academy is located in Maghbazar, Dhaka, Bangladesh.

 History

 Nazrul Academy was established by the poet Talim Hossain on 24 May 1968 in Dhaka in the then East Pakistan.
 Justice Abu Sayeed Chowdhury, the future president of Bangladesh, was the first chairman of the academy.